Variadic macro in the C preprocessor

 A variadic macro is a feature of some computer programming languages, especially the C preprocessor, whereby a macro may be declared to accept a varying number of arguments.

 Variable-argument macros were introduced in 1999 in the ISO/IEC 9899:1999 (C99) revision of the C language standard, and in 2011 in ISO/IEC 14882:2011 (C++11) revision of the C++ language standard.
-Support for variadic macros with no arguments was added in C++20 and will be added in C23.
+Support for variadic macros with no arguments was added in C++20 and C23.

 Declaration syntax

 The declaration syntax is similar to that of variadic functions: a sequence of three full stops "..." is used to indicate that one or more arguments must be passed.
 During macro expansion each occurrence of the special identifier __VA_ARGS__ in the macro replacement list is replaced by the passed arguments.

 Additionally, regular macro arguments may be listed before the ..., but regular arguments may not be listed after the ....

 No means is provided to access individual arguments in the variable argument list, nor to find out how many were passed.
 However, macros can be written to count the number of arguments that have been passed.

-Both the C99 and C++11 standards require at least one argument, but since C++20 this limitation has been lifted through the __VA_OPT__ functional macro.
+Both the C99 and C++11 standards require at least one argument, but since C++20 and C23 this limitation has been lifted through the __VA_OPT__ functional macro.
 The __VA_OPT__ macro is replaced by its argument when arguments are present, and omitted otherwise.
 Common compilers also permit passing zero arguments before this addition, however.

 The C preprocessor rules prevent macro names in the argument of __VA_OPT__ from expanding recursively.
 It is possible to work around this limitation up to an arbitrary fixed number of recursive expansions, however.